Stephania: Toxicity

 There is evidence that a few species of Stephania are toxic.
-However, the most commonly available species in the United States, Stephania tetrandra, has not been shown to be toxic.
-Any confusion regarding the possible toxicity of Stephania tetrandra was entirely due to an inadvertent shipment of Aristolochia fangchi sent in its stead to a Belgian clinic in 1993.
-The errant batch of Aristolochia was later confirmed via phytochemical analysis.

 Chemistry

 Chemical investigation of Stephania rotunda Lour. growing in Vietnam in 2005 led to the isolation and structural elucidation of three new alkaloids, 5-hydroxy-6,7-dimethoxy-3,4-dihydroisoquinolin-1(2H)-one, thaicanine 4-O-beta-D-glucoside, as well as (−)-thaicanine N-oxide (4-hydroxycorynoxidine), along with 23 known alkaloids.